Your Role as Parents - Notes from the conductor

 Piano lessons and private lessons.
 This is a big thank you to all those parents that sent your children to piano lessons or private instrument.
 Piano lessons help students develop music reading and listening skills that advance their band playing.
 Lessons also introduce students to quality repertoire at a variety of levels.
 Well done parents!!

 Nothing improves a musicians playing as much as practicing and taking lessons with a private teacher.
 A private teacher can work to improve a student's sound, technique, tuning, articulation and style.
 A private teacher can inspire a student with wonderful musicianship in a specialized way that a regular band teacher cannot.
-For those parents whose children are struggling with beginning band instruments or those who would like to advance their current level of playing, I have uploaded a list of our recommended private teachers: Private Teachers List.
-If any of them are too busy to accept students, ask them for their recommendations of other teachers.
+For those parents whose children are struggling with beginning band instruments or those who would like to advance their current level of playing, feel free to contact us for a list of private teacher recommendations.

 If you do not hear your child practicing at home at least twice a week, you should ask them why they are not.
 A musicians needs to practice at least twice a week in order to improve their skills.
 As you may know, the top concert band, called the Wind Ensemble, is an auditioned group.
 The group is auditioned based on the ideal instrumentation for a band of approximately 60 students and on playing and social skills.
 While a younger student may pass band by only attending class, they will probably not receive an A or ever develop the skills needed to play in the Wind Ensemble.